Arianespace successfully launches Hispasat 36W-1, pushes Soyuz to its limits

 Flight VS16, the designation for this particular launch, lifted off from the South American space complex at 8:03 p.m.
 EST on Jan.
 27, 2017 (01:03 GMT on Jan.
 28, 2017) and marks the first mission to a geosynchronous orbit for a Soyuz from French Guiana.

 “This flight once again demonstrates the availability and flexibility of Arianespace’s launch vehicle family at the service of our customers,” said Stephane Israel, the CEO of Arianespace, while at the spaceport.

 The core stage’s RD-108A engine, along with the RD-107A engines on the four side boosters, ignited approximately 10 seconds before liftoff as the turbopumps spooled up to flight speeds.
-Once engines were at full output, delivering 932,000 pounds (4,146.5 kilonewtons) of sea-level thrust, the hold down arms retracted as the vehicle began its climb from the pad.
+Once engines were at full output, delivering 932,000 pounds-force (4,146.5 kilonewtons) of sea-level thrust, the hold down arms retracted as the vehicle began its climb from the pad.

 With the Hispasat satellite tipping the scales at 7,055 pounds (3,200 kilograms) and being at the top end of the Soyuz’s GTO capability, the rocket’s ascent started a bit slow.